 4. Special Assessments A special assessment is just another term that means “you need/have to help pay for something the community needs”.
 When the condo building you live in needs a new roof or the pool needs rebuilding etc. Where does that money come from?
 It comes from the capital budget (the collected regime fees of all the owners), but what happens if there isn’t enough capital in the reserves?
 You get what’s called a “special assessment”.
 Whereby, you get a notification that all owners have to pay something __?__ that needs paying for.
 Your property management company usually will send out a notification of that amount, the project, the reason, a summary as to why & what the money is needed for.
 For those who have not been attending your HOA meetings.
 If you don’t pay your portion of the assessment you will usually get a lien placed on your unit/home.
 If the HOA doesn’t have the funds to pay for said necessity they will also oftentimes get a bank loan in which each owner will be responsible for their portion of that loan, now added to your monthly regime fees.
 So it is VERY important for you to have an extremely condo experienced agent or real estate broker to navigate the process to protect you.
 You can’t just hire any agent.
 I have seen many many buyers get “stuck” because the agent they worked with to buy their condo was not familiar with the intricacies of single-family attached dwelling purchases.
 Not to get you scared, special assessments are usually not that frequent, and sometimes never, assuming your HOA is well managed and collecting enough dues.
 The problem arises when the funds are poorly managed or the community has too low fees.
 Sadly, condominium ownership will likely be more costly going forward, How the condo tragedy in Florida will change the future of condo ownership?

 5. Insurances – This is important primarily to understand why you will likely think the regime fees are expensive.
-Most condo developments in Myrtle Beach will have the exterior insurance costs built into your regime (HOA dues) fees.
+Most condo developments in Myrtle Beach, or anywhere on the SC coast will have the exterior insurance costs built into your regime (HOA dues) fees.
 So you won’t have to pay homeowners insurance like you are accustomed to with your standard detached house.
 However, if you’re moving from one of the hot spots that love Myrtle Beach like Michiganders, New Jersey, New York, Ohio, and the like, you now have to take hurricanes and flooding into consideration.
 And that insurance isn’t cheap.
 The HOA will have to have hurricane (also known in SC as wind & hail), traditional hazard (fire usually), and flood insurances.
 Hopefully, now you understand why your regime fees will easily be $400 to $1500 a month (depending on what condo development) you own.
 Then there is an HO-6 policy, which is a small interior (walls in) policy you’ll have to get usually only about $400 a year or less.

 6. Property Management – If you’re like a lot of America you’ve maybe only lived in a house that’s not in an HOA and so you’ve never experienced life with a property manager.
 There are about 10 large property management real estate companies in the Pee Dee / Myrtle Beach area that service that area including Pawley’s Island, Surfside, North Myrtle, Garden City, Murrells Inlet, and surrounding towns.
 There are more companies than that, but really only a handful of large and capable firms do it full-time.
 Is having a property management company absolutely necessary?
 No, but then someone will have to act as fiduciary, treasury, maintenance crew, and the like.
 You’ll find that no one wants to manage all that especially when it comes to a few hundred condo units and common areas.
 So that’s why real estate property management companies are so vital.
 However, they don’t come free, so also built into your regime fees is the cost for them to manage the community.
 Usually, at closing, you’ll have to pay a small initial fee to them (called a transfer fee), and the rest will be part of your dues.